 We have dabbled in VC acquisition.
 We are just learning the rules of engagement.
 We have had a lot of interest but have not committed to anything yet.
 Obtaining VC money is a minefield and there are very few of them in Australia.

-I think it goes back to support of our entrepreneurs and especially in the digital media space.
-In my neck of the woods it is one the most under funded sectors.
+I think it goes back to the support of our entrepreneurs especially in the digital media space.
+In my neck of the woods, it is one of the most underfunded sectors.
 We need to invest for the future and not for now.
 Mining is big now but is not going to lead us into the next phase of our evolution.
 Digital media is an enabler and allows for innovation across many different industries.
 I think we should be focusing on Green and Nanotechnology.
 I know that is where my next business will be positioned.

 • Do you have any thoughts on our TAFE/Universities and their curriculum in terms of promoting and encouraging entrepreneurship and innovation?